AdaChain: A Learned Adaptive Blockchain: Security Analysis

+Thus, while adversarial ML attacks cannot impact correctness, there are open questions about potential performance attacks caused by learning.
+Studying the full impact of adversarial learning on a system like \sys is an interesting avenue for future work.

+\sparagraph{Choosing different architectures.} If peers choose different architectures within the same episode, the world state across peers can diverge and lead to correctness issues. \sys guarantees that every honest node agrees on the same new architecture in the same episode.
+We provide an analysis as follows.

+Each node's learning agent starts with the same random seed when it is launched.
+Thus, since both the state and reward of a certain episode are the same across all honest nodes (as mentioned in Section~\ref{sec:switching}), with the predictive model's deterministic training and inference, each honest agent chooses the same blockchain architecture in the same episode.
+Moreover, although dishonest nodes are tempted to make decisions that are different from honest nodes, they cannot affect the agreement on architecture among honest nodes.
+Without loss of generality, we assume $f=1$ and there are $3f+1$ peers in the system, where $P_1, P_2, P_3$ are honest and $P_4$ is malicious; we further assume the honest peers choose the XOV architecture.

-Assume $f=1$ and there are $3f+1$ peers in the system, where $P_1, P_2, P_3$ are honest and $P_4$ is malicious.
-Without loss of generality, we assume the honest peers choose the XOV architecture.
-We first discuss the cases when $P_4$ is currently the leader in the consensus protocol.
-If $P_4$ chooses OX in the same episode, it will send out transaction proposals instead of endorsements, so honest peers can detect this mismatch and elect a new leader.
-If $P_4$ chooses XOV but with a batch size $b_4$ that is different from honest peers, it does not affect the correctness of honest peers.
-If $P_4$ chooses XOV with different batch sizes and uses different batch sizes for different peers (e.g., $b_{4, 1}$ for $P_1$, $b_{4, 2}$ for $P_2$, etc.), the honest peer will detect and reject these batches during consensus on batches and select a new leader.
-If $P_4$ chooses XOV but with an opposite reordering choice, since reordering happens locally on each peer according to its local model, the malicious peer cannot corrupt honest peers.
-In the cases where $P_4$ is not the leader in consensus protocol, the honest leader can detect type mismatch for messages originating from $P_4$ and discard them, while other honest peers work as normal.
+{\em \uline {Case 1: $P_4$ is the leader in the consensus protocol.}} There are four possible scenarios, none of which poses a correctness issue: (1) if $P_4$ chooses OX in the same episode, it will send out transaction proposals instead of endorsements in the ordering phase, so honest peers will detect this mismatch and initiate a view-change; (2) if $P_4$ chooses XOV but with a batch size $b_4$ that is different from what honest learning agents have chosen, it does not affect the agreement; (3) if $P_4$ chooses XOV with different batch sizes and uses different batch sizes for different peers (e.g., $b_{4, 1}$ for $P_1$, $b_{4, 2}$ for $P_2$, etc.), the honest peers will detect and reject these batches during consensus on batches and initiate a view-change; and (4) finally, if $P_4$ chooses XOV but with an opposite reordering choice, since reordering happens locally on each peer according to its local model, the malicious peer cannot corrupt honest peers.

+{\em \uline {Case 2: $P_4$ is not the leader in the consensus protocol.}} The honest leader detects type mismatch for messages originating from $P_4$ and discards them, while other honest peers work as normal.

+\sparagraph{Delay in architecture switching.} An adversary might deliberately delay its own communication (sending messages) during architecture switching.
+In this scenario, if the adversary is a backup node in the switching protocol, it does not hurt the system’s throughput assuming the number of faulty backups is less than $f$.
+On the other hand, if the adversary is the leader, it could carry out a performance attack by delaying the transition into the new architecture, where the delay is carefully chosen to avoid triggering the timeout.
+Fortunately, there are known orthogonal techniques to mitigate these attacks.
+For example, instead of using a pessimistic switching protocol inspired by PBFT, \sys can adopt a robust switching protocol, e.g., following Prime~\cite{amir2011prime} which is a BFT consensus protocol robust to such timeout attacks.